Reviews You Can Rely On

 Support

-To start, there's a decent lineup of video support and Youtube videos specific to the Saturn 2.
+There's a decent lineup of video support and YouTube videos specific to the Saturn 2.
 They're pretty long and detailed, showing mostly real-time replacements and setup, which we found helpful.

 For traditional customer support, their standard service e-mail address is the way to go.
 We could find no US based phone number.
 They did get back to us in a few days consistently and were averagely helpful — that is to say they're knowledgeable and helpful but don't bend over backward to be sure you're fully taken care of.